Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Tostig (Earl of Northumbria) (b.1025 - d.1066)

 An incident occurred when Eustace II Count of Boulogne visited Edward the Confessor, his brother-in-law.
-The incident occurred in Dover where a fight broke out between the Norman visitors and the locals.
-Several people were killed.
-The area of Dover was under the control of the Godwine family and Edward the Confessor, who blamed the people of Dover for the fight, told Godwine to deal with them.
+The incident occurred in Dover where a fight broke out between the Norman visitors and the locals resulting in the deaths of several people.
+The area of Dover was under the control of the Godwine family and Edward the Confessor, who blamed the people of Dover for the fight, told Earl Godwine to deal with them.
 Godwine refused to obey Edward's order and in response Edward raised an army and forced the Godwine family into exile.

 King Edward gave Tostig the important position of Earl of Northumbria and the difficult job of bringing the northern state under control.

 A rebellion against Tostig, Earl of Northumbria leads to Tostig fleeing to Flanders and Morcar becoming the new Earl.

 After being expelled from Northumbria Tostig spent time in Flanders.
 Here he raised an army and fleet and attempted to invade the south of England.
 The English armies around the Isle of Wight were too strong so Tostig was forced to look for another place to attack.
 His fleet sailed up the east coast of England to Lincolnshire.